A gooey warm giant brown butter chocolate chip skillet cookie made in a 9-inch cast iron skillet. The perfect shareable dessert.

 - Reduce mixer speed to low.
 Add the dry ingredients, gradually, and beat until just combined with each addition.
 Fold or mix in chocolate chips with a wooden spoon or rubber spatula.
 Refrigerate dough for at least 30 minutes to thicken before baking.

-- Place a rack in the middle of oven and preheat to 350° F.
+- Place a rack in the middle of the oven and preheat to 350°F.

 - Place the cookie dough in a well-greased 8-9 inch skillet, pressing down firmly until evenly distributed throughout the entire bottom of the skillet.
 You’re looking for roughly 1/2 inch thick cookie dough all around.
 Note, brown butter cookie dough is stiffer than traditional chocolate chip cookie dough.
 This is normal.

-- Bake for 20-25 minutes or until edges are golden and center is still a little gooey.
+- Bake for 20-25 minutes or until the edges are golden and the center is still a little gooey.
 The cookie will continue to cook as it cools in the skillet.
 Don’t overbake.
-Top with ice cream and hot fudge and dig in with spoons after the cookie has slightly cooled. best eaten still warm.
+Top with ice cream and hot fudge and dig in with spoons after the cookie has slightly cooled.
+Best eaten warm.